OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 </div>

-## Enabling the built-in accessibility features
+## Enable the built-in accessibility features

 OutSystems has many built-in accessibility features, such as creating applications with the right contrast ratio, focus, and skip-to-content settings.
 To develop accessible apps, you must activate the accessibility feature in Service Studio.
 In that case, you may need specific customization and development, covered in [ARIA roles and attributes](aria-roles-and-attributes.md) and [UI Patterns accessibility reference](ui-patterns-accessibility-reference.md).